zzzprojects/learn-orm/tutorials/what-is-new-in-csharp-7-x/conditional-ref-expressions.md

 Console.WriteLine(string.Join(" ", array2));
 ```

-Let's run the above example and you will see the following output.
+Let's run the above example and, you will see the following output.

 ```csharp
 21 37 19 100000 5